 Sometimes babies have pent-up energy and cry to get rid of it.

-If nothing seems to be working, try placing your baby on her back in the crib.
-See if she can settle herself.
+If nothing seems to be working, try placing your baby on his back in the crib.
+See if he can settle himself.
 (This will also give you a chance to settle down and calm yourself.)

 Check on your baby every three to five minutes.
-If she continues to cry after 30 minutes of this, call your baby's health care provider.
+If he continues to cry after 30 minutes of this, call your baby's health care provider.

-Consider asking a family member or friend to hold your baby and try to settle her.
+Consider asking a family member or friend to hold your baby and try to settle him.

 While your baby tries to settle, you can: